*Case Study: Short-Term Rental License Approval

 “This was an administrative proceeding, which means we only have one real chance,” he said.

-Joe and the clients reviewed the previous administrative hearings and the board’s concerns.
+Together, R&H and Jenna reviewed the previous administrative hearings and the board’s concerns.
 They also considered the neighbor’s objections to the STR license.

-As the hearing drew closer, Jenna said she and her father felt ready.
+As the hearing drew closer, Jenna said she and her father felt prepared.

 Presenting the Case for a Short-Term Rental License

-At the hearing, Joe presented the county with evidence that Dennis and Jenna had taken the necessary steps to ensure the property was as safe and neighbor-friendly as possible.
+At the hearing, we presented the county with evidence that Dennis and Jenna had taken the necessary steps to ensure the property was as safe and neighbor-friendly as possible.

-Joe introduced numerous expert reports, such as a fire mitigation plan.
-He also submitted photographs to corroborate the measures implemented by David and Jenna.
+R&H introduced numerous expert reports, such as a fire mitigation plan.
+They also submitted photographs to corroborate the measures implemented by David and Jenna.

 “It was so refreshing to go into the meeting knowing we had someone on our side who really cared about us and our future plans,” Jenna told the R&H Marketing Department.